SWEG-2015EC-Batch/Felix/ETS1071_15_NATNAEL_ASFAW/Fuel_Efficiency_Calculator.md

   Step7.Calculate milesPossible by multiplying tankCapacity with milesPerGallon.
   Step8.Display the calculated value of milesPossible as the number of miles the automobile can be driven without refueling.
   Step9.End
-Pseudocode:
-Start

-Declare variables tankCapacity, milesPerGallon, milesPossible as double

-Display "Enter the capacity of the fuel tank in gallons: " Read tankCapacity

-Display "Enter the miles per gallon of the automobile: " Read milesPerGallon

-milesPossible = tankCapacity * milesPerGallon

-Display "The automobile can be driven for " + milesPossible + " miles without refueling."

-End
-This algorithm design outlines the steps needed to achieve the desired functionality of the program in a structured manner, providing a clear sequence of actions to solve the problem.